 Some examples of designations and how you can work toward them in the commerce program are given below.

 Specific courses in McMaster’s Honours Commerce program are recognized as equivalents in the CPA Prerequisite Education Program (PREP).
-Graduates who have completed these courses with a minimum grade of 60% in each and an average of 65% will be eligible to enter Core 1 of the CPA Professional Education Program (PEP).
+Graduates who have successfully completed these courses will be eligible to enter Core 1 of the CPA Professional Education Program (PEP).

 McMaster’s Honours Commerce program (with specific courses) and Graduate Diploma in Professional Accountancy program (when combined) constitute a CPA Accredited program.

 DeGroote graduates who have completed all the CPA accredited courses (including the graduate diploma program) with a minimum of 60% in each and an average of 70% will gain direct entry into CPA PEP at the Capstone 1 (Integrative) Module.
 Candidates then complete Capstone 2 (Preparatory) Module and write the Common Final Evaluation (CFE) to complete the CPA program requirements.
 Visit the CPA website for more information.

 The DeGroote Commerce program offers all the courses required to fulfill the academic requirements of the Certified Human Resources Professional (CHRP) designation.
 These courses have been accredited by the Human Resources Professionals Association of Ontario.
 Students who satisfactorily complete the courses are qualified to write the National Knowledge Exam (NKE).

 Please review the temporary adjustment to HRPAs coursework requirements here.